yeniyan-group/vots_smart_contract/README.md

 This proof of concept demonstrates how traditional electoral processes can be enhanced with blockchain technology, featuring integration with Chainlink Functions for off-chain voter data verification through external APIs.
 The current implementation connects to a sandbox environment of a verification provider's API to validate voter credentials.

+The election model mirrors traditional systems in that it has both **polling officers** and **polling units**.
+They are both expected to be **physical locations with physical computers customized to perform these operations**.
+The system **reduces the number of trust points (interception points)** that traditional election systems are attacked from.
+There is also **instant results when the election ends**.

 The system consists of multiple integrated contracts:

 - **VotsEngine**: Core contract that manages election creation and acts as a factory